 EQUIX Selection Services

-Horses that meet EQUIX's stride criteria are inspected again at the barns and re-evaluated for body structure, conformation, and soundness.
+After the Breeze Shows, horses that meet EQUIX's stride criteria are inspected again at the barns and re-evaluated for body structure, conformation, and soundness.
 The final step is to apply our Biomechanical and Cardio Analysis which gives us detailed projections on racing performance.
-This multi-tiered approach gives EQUIX clients a complete overview of the horses we select for them.